untillpro/scm4j/scm4j-doc/README.md

 # Software Configuration Management For Java (scm4j)

-Confiuration Management: practice of handling changes systematically so that a system maintains its integrity over time
+`Confiuration Management`: practice of handling changes systematically so that a system maintains its integrity over time

-scm4j: set of components and tools written in Java and aimed to automate part of Software Configuration Management tasks, in particular:
+`scm4j`: set of components and tools written in Java and aimed to automate part of Software Configuration Management tasks, in particular:

 - Build management
 - Release management